 Don’t blame COBOL.
 Blame austerity.

-Three conversations with government workers about lives spent maintaining critical computing systems:
+A series of conversations with government workers about lives spent maintaining critical computing systems.

 We now offer print subscriptions for folks with mailing addresses outside the US!
 For more info, see our subscription page.